-Beginning with the 8.1.2 release, conditions are automatically added to declare variables which are referenced in actions.
+Since the 8.1.2 release, conditions are automatically added to declare variables which are referenced in actions.
 For a variable to be automatically declared, the variable name must be the name of the fact preceded by a '\$' sign.
 So in this example, \$Customer is referenced in an action so the condition \$Customer:Customer() will automatically be added to the rule.

-Prior to 8.1.2, variables must be declared by a condition within the template and added to the rule by the rule developer.
-With this example the following generic rule condition needs to be defined within the template and the rules developer would add this condition to any rule that referenced the \$Customer variable.
-Note: A a variable cannot be declared twice.
+Before 8.1.2, variables had to be declared by a condition within the template and added to the rule by the rule developer.
+With this example the following generic rule condition needed to be defined within the template and the rules developer would have added this condition to any rule that referenced the \$Customer variable.

+A variable cannot be declared twice.